shifterest/plugwatch/README.md

 # Whether to automatically download and replace plugins.
 autoDownloads = false

 # Whether to force download of plugins regardless of version.
+This is also the only way
+# to allow downloads from direct URLs, DevBukkit and Jenkins (since they don't provide
+# plugin versions explicitly).
 forceRedownload = false

 # Whether to prefer stable builds/releases.